 If you change your default fund, you will need to give the Standard Choice form to your employees who are in the old default fund.

 You also need to keep a record of providing the Standard Choice form within the required time frame, as well as the completed Standard Choice form and any additional documentation given to you by the employee for a period of five years.
 Your employees can choose a fund by either completing Part A of the Standard Choice form or by providing you with the equivalent information in writing.

 It’s important your employees provide all the required information when nominating a superannuation fund.
 If your employee is nominating an APRA regulated fund or retirement savings account, they can obtain the information required from their current fund.
 If your employee is nominating a self-managed super fund (SMSF), it’s important they provide the SMSF electronic service address (ESA), bank account information and supporting documentation, so that you can make contributions.
 An ESA is the electronic address used to send contribution data in a compliant format.
 For more information about paying SMSFs, including how your employees can obtain and ESA, refer to the ATO.

-If an employee is eligible to make a choice but doesn’t, or doesn’t provide a valid choice form, you must make the choice for them by submitting their contributions to your default super fund.
 Your default fund needs to be a complying fund that offers a minimum level of life insurance and must be MySuper authorised.
 MySuper was introduced by the Federal Government as part of its Stronger Super reforms and was designed to give consumers access to a simple, low-fee super product that is easy to compare with Default super contributions must be made to a MySuper authorised fund.